frankchen07/writing/posts/map of content (mindset).md

 A vital part of performing is an athelete's self image.
 They say you don't "rise to the occasion", but "fall to the level of your training".
 While true, if the athlete has a strong, positive self image, worked intelligently, and has a strategic game plan, they indeed can rise to the occasion.

 For those still working towards a better self image, it's going to be a conscious process.
 You must [[constantly decide to be, not try]].
 When you're "being", and you won't be perfect the first, fifth, or 500th try, you will still inch closer and closer to embodiments and characteristics of that particular identity.
 This is because [[the self image regulates like a thermostat]].
-Your [[acts reinforce beliefs]] and this further cycles into a more positive or more negative self. image.
+Your [[acts reinforce beliefs]] and this further cycles into a more positive or more negative self image.

 It all begins consciously - [[nothing has meaning except for the meaning you assign it]].
 This sense of presence gives folks permission to see that our futures are not set and our past doesn't lock us in amber.